"Mr. Speaker, Members of the House, I shall be brief, as I have rather unfortunately become Prime Minister right in the middle of my exams."

 — Pitt the Younger, Blackadder the Thirdnote This is only a slight exaggeration — the actual William Pitt the Younger became Prime Minister at the ripe old age of 24.

-As the title suggests, the Teen Genius is just that: a genius who happens to be a teenager.
+The Teen Genius is just that: a genius who happens to be a teenager.
 This character is responsible for coming up with the magical answer to any given episode's problem, while at the same time being generally angsty and teen-like.
 May be exposed to discrimination by those that don't know him, because he's Just a Kid.

 Oddly, the Teen Genius will not normally have any of the odd behavioral quirks of the TV Genius, even if the series lasts long enough to let him mature into an adult.